unicode-org/cldr/docs/ldml/tr35-keyboards.md

 _Attribute:_ `gap="true"` (optional)

-> The `gap` attribute indicates that this key does not have any appearance, but represents a "gap" of the specified number of key widths.
+> The `gap` attribute indicates that this key does not have any appearance, but causes a "gap" of the specified number of key widths.
 Can be used with `width` to set a width.

 ```xml
 <key id="mediumgap" gap="true" width="1.5"/>